Skip to content

 • In a floating window — a movable video frame over the map.
 Drag the video body to move it; dragging it to the bottom-left corner snaps it there, where it displaces the bottom widget dock to make room (the dock shrinks by the window's size).
 Drag it away from the corner to un-snap and free-float.
 The top-right corner grip resizes it (aspect-locked, touch-friendly).

-• In a detached window — a separate, free-floating OS window you can place anywhere, including outside the app or on a second monitor.
+• In a detached window (Windows only — see the platform notes; the button is simply absent elsewhere) — a separate, free-floating OS window you can place anywhere, including outside the app or on a second monitor.
 Opened from the Video panel; because it lives outside the app it's closed from the OS (not from inside Kite), and — unlike the floating window — it can't host the map (no swap).
+It's also the lightest option: the OS draws it directly, so on low-power systems using only the detached window keeps GPU load to a minimum.

 The floating video window and the video widget